Abhrankan-Chakrabarti/Abhrankan-Chakrabarti/README.md

 ## 🚀 About Me

-I am a student deeply interested in advanced numerical methods, algorithm design, computational mathematics, and the history of science and civilizations.
+I’m a student passionate about advanced numerical methods, algorithm design, computational mathematics, and the history of science and civilizations.

-I enjoy building mathematically elegant solutions through code and exploring ideas that connect computation with theory.
+I enjoy building mathematically elegant solutions through code and exploring ideas that connect theory with computation.

 ---